 The library remains a fine and quiet place to study during exams.
-View the full listing of library and reference hours.
+When are we open?
+View our full listing of library and reference hours.

 For those who study best under the pre-dawn fluorescent glow of artificial lights, never fear: Wood Hall remains open to students even after the library has closed for the night.
 Just make sure that you have your ID card with you – the library doors and all entrances are locked when Boley shuts down, but you may enter using your card at the main Wood Hall entrance.

 Another late-night study option is Watzek Library on the CAS campus.
 Watzek Library is open 24 hours most Mondays through Thursdays, but check their hours page before you go.

 Leaving late?
 Please be sure to walk with a companion.
 Campus Safety reminds all students, faculty, and staff that officers are available 24 hours a day to escort individuals between campus locations; call extension 7777 (503-768-7777) for this service.

 Starting Tuesday, April 17, we’ll be providing free coffee beginning at 5pm on weekdays, and all day on the weekends for the duration of reading period and exams.

 A variety of study aids for many classes are available for checkout.
 You’ll find most of them shelved by the soft seating across from the Library Desk.
 Among your choices are items from the Nutshell series, Emanuel’s Outlines, Gilbert’s Law Summaries, Roadmap Law Course Outlines, the Understanding series (Understanding Civil Procedure, Understanding Remedies, etc.), and the Concise Hornbook series.
 Examples & Explanations are on reserve at the Library Desk, available for 3-hour checkout.